janezd/trubar/docs/message-files.md

 ### Quotes

-Rules for quoting original messages and translations are different.
-The former - which are produced automatically - require more quotes to make the latter - which are written by human -- simpler.
-Here are the rules for the latter, that is, translations.

-- Translations need to be quoted if
+- Translation must be quoted if it

-    - they begin or end with space,
+    - begins or end with space,
+    - begins with a quote (single or double)
-    - the translation is (literally) `"false"`, `"true"` or `"null"`,
+    - it is (literally) `"false"`, `"true"` or `"null"`,
-    - the actual content of the string begins and ends with a quote of the same type, in which case jaml parser would interpret literal quotes as quotes.

-    You will most likely only encounter the first case.

-- Single- and double-quoted strings are treated the same.
-- The translation must begin and end with the same type of quote.
-- A single-quoted string may contain double quotes and vice-versa; such quotes are treated literally.
-- Any single (double) quotes within a single (double) quoted strings must be doubled, as in `'don''t forget to double the quotes.'`.
+(In addition, keys are quoted if they contain a colon followed by a space.
+But translator doesn't need to care because keys are provided by Trubar.)

-- The quotes used in message files are not related to the quotes used in source code.
+Single- and double-quoted strings are treated the same.
+The translation must begin and end with the same type of quote.
+The quotes used in message files are not related to the quotes used in source code.
 In the introductory example, all string in code use double quotes, while some strings in the message file are single-quoted and others double quoted, for convenience.

+A single-quoted string may contain double quotes and vice-versa; such quotes are treated literally.
+Any single (double) quotes within a single (double) quoted strings must be doubled, as in `'don''t forget to double the quotes.'`.

 ### Colons